hylkepostma/windowsservice/README.md

 ### Create executable

-Create a stand-alone (one-file bundled) executable using the `pyinstaller` command:
+To create a stand-alone (**one-file**) executable, use the `pyinstaller` command:

 ```powershell
 pyinstaller windowsservice\example_service.py --clean --noupx --onefile --noconfirm --hidden-import=win32timezone
 ```

-The resulting executable can be found in the `dist` folder.
+The resulting `example_service.exe` executable can be found in the `dist` directory.

-The arguments and options of the executable are the same as above.
-For example, to install:
+The arguments and options of `example_service.exe` are the same as above.
+For example, to install the service, run:

 ```powershell
 example_service.exe install
 ```

-You can also create a one-folder bundle containing an executable.
-Because the excutable does not need to be unpacked first at a temporary location, this has the advantage that the service starts faster.
+You can also create a **one-folder** bundle.
+Because the executable does not have to be unpacked first in a temporary location, this has the advantage of making the service start faster.

 ```powershell
 pyinstaller windowsservice\example_service.py --clean --noupx --onedir --noconfirm --hidden-import=win32timezone
 ```

-In this case, the resulting executable can be found in the `dist\example_service` folder.
+In this case, the resulting executable can be found in the `dist\example_service` directory.